sgiannouk/ellba/README.md

 CITATION
 ------

 LICENSE
 ------
 Copyright @ 2023 Stavros Giannoukakos

-Licensed under the Apache License, Version 2.0
+The entire software is licensed under the Apache License, Version 2.0 The terms and conditions of both licenses can be found in the [LICENSE](https://github.com/sgiannouk/ellba/edit/main/README.md#:~:text=.gitignore-,LICENSE,-README.md) file.